manchester, uk

 Additionally, Co-op Live set a new standard for accessibility by prioritising accessibility, community, and sustainability with features such as hearing loops, step-free access, and advanced soundproofing, the venue is designed to be inclusive while minimising impact on nearby residents.

 By embracing a second arena, Manchester has unlocked new economic opportunities, enhancing tourism, creating jobs, and reinforcing its reputation as a city deeply committed to live music and entertainment.
+Since breaking ground in 2021, Co-op Live has delivered a staggering £785.5M boost to the UK economy (measured by GVA), with a total turnover of £1.3 billion.

 Previous